HailinDu/Capstone-Project-1/README.md

 We can do simple EDA while the web scraping is still spinning and understand our dataset in advance.
 After all data (books) are being collected and stored in our MongoDB, then we can do statistical tests to answer our question.

 ### Findings
+* Average Rating (No signifcant difference between Books with longer number of pages of short number of number of pages)
+* Review Count (No significant difference)
+* Number of Book Editions (No significant difference)
+* **Rating Count** (sigificant difference acorrding to the test!)

+1. A book with more pages **DOES tend** to be rated more often!
+2. A Book has long number of pages **DOES NOT** lead to a higher Average Rating, Reviews Count, and Editions